Reference Date: 10-February-2014

 The Gambia, in a normal year, relies on imports for nearly half of its cereal consumption requirements (mostly rice and wheat) and domestic cereal prices are strongly affected by world prices and the exchange rate of the Dalasi (GMD), the national currency.
 The Dalasi has depreciated significantly over the past few years, which combined with high international commodity prices, has put an upward pressure on domestic prices of imported food commodities.

-The improved domestic harvest position, the adequate supply in most neighbouring countries and the favourable trends in international food exports markets, have led to much improved food availability during the 2012/13 marketing year (November/October).
+A satisfactory food supply situation is expected during the 2013/14 marketing year (November/October), following the improved domestic harvest position and the favourable trends in international food exports markets.
 However domestic prices of imported cereals have remained relatively high, reflecting the continued depreciation of the Dalasi.
 Access to food continues to be difficult for several segments of the population.

 Continued assistance is still needed, especially for vulnerable people

-The combined effects of the 2011 Sahel Crisis and heavy flooding in July/October 2012 have eroded vulnerable households’ coping mechanisms and resulted in protracted food insecurity in pockets of the country and persisting acute malnutrition.
+The combined effects of the 2012 Sahel Crisis and localized heavy flooding in 2012 and 2013 have eroded vulnerable households’ coping mechanisms and resulted in protracted food insecurity in pockets of the country and persisting acute malnutrition.

 Despite a recovery in cereal production in 2012 and 2013, access to food continues to be constrained by high food prices and the lingering effects of the Sahel food crisis.
-Two thirds of households face food insecurity, of which 5.5 percent suffer from ‘moderate’ or ‘severe’ food insecurity.
+About 285 000 people are estimated to be at risk of food insecurity.
 Child malnutrition is also a cause of concern: chronic malnutrition ranges between 13.9 and 30.7 percent with North Bank Region and Central River Region surpassing the ’critical’ threshold of 30 percent.